zenghjian/SceneSplat/README.md

 ## Self-Supervised Pretraining
-Using language features for pretraining poses challenges, such as long precomputation time and the need for large storage space to save them.
-Intead, inspired by work [SimDINO](https://github.com/RobinWu218/SimDINO), we introduce self-supervised training with gaussians splats.
-We are **retraining** the model using the newly released code on the expanded dataset and will share the updated weights as soon as possible.
+Language features offer exciting opportunities for pretraining, though they can require long computation time on preprocessing.
+Building on the approach from [SimDINO](https://github.com/RobinWu218/SimDINO), we've developed an self-supervised pretraining method using parameters of gaussian splats only.
+The model checkpoint from self-supervised pretraining will be updated later as we are currently retraining our model on the expanded datasets.

 Our approach differs from [Sonata](https://github.com/facebookresearch/sonata/tree/main/sonata) in several key aspects: